uzuhenry/TFSHandler/README.md

 This is a tool to handle images in TFS files, used by the game Digimon World for the PSX.
 With this, you can export pngs from the tfs files, import png, and save your own tfs files.
 For now, it has a limited usage for simplicity, advanced options will be added later.
+For instructions on how to use this tool, check [the documentation](https://github.com/uzuhenry/DigimonWorld-Translation-set)

 # How to use
 1.- Execute TFSHandler and load a TFS file of your choice.